 The first method to disable media attachment URLs is by using Yoast SEO.
 This plugin is full of tools to manage how your site appears in engines like Google.
 One of which is how it handles a redirect for media URLs.

 If you don’t have it, I suggest installing Yoast SEO.
-It’s an incredible tool to help you score better in search results as well as creating content for visitors.
+It’s an incredible tool to help you score better in search results as well as create content for visitors.

 For myself, it’s usually one of the first plugins I install on any site I help develop.